oracle/weblogic-azure/aks/mainTemplate.md

 ## Invoke the ARM template

 Assume your parameters file is available in the current directory and is named `parameters.json`.
-This section shows the commands to create WebLogic cluster on AKS.
+This section shows the commands to create an {{ site.data.var.wlsFullBrandName }} cluster on AKS.

 Use the command to create a resoruce group.